blog-hero-image blog-hero-image

 Doing History: Reconceiving Biography

 Today’s post accompanies “Considering John Marshall Part 1,” episode 210 of Ben Franklin’s World and part of the Doing History 3 series.
 You can find supplementary materials for the episode on the OI Reader app, available through iTunes or Google Play.
-By Michael J. McGandy When asked to consider the prospects for biography, Annette Gordon-Reed and Peter Onuf reflected on their experience researching and writing as a team: But positioning Jefferson in his time and, more importantly for us, in his place, enabled us to see and know his world and the world of his contemporaries a little better.
+When asked to consider the prospects for biography, Annette Gordon-Reed and Peter Onuf reflected on their experience researching and writing as a team: But positioning Jefferson in his time and, more importantly for us, in his place, enabled us to see and know his world and the world of his contemporaries a little better.
 The pay-off for us is in the nuances, in glimpses of the dynamics of family life, in the performance of mastery, in the ways he fashioned himself as a patriarch.
 Biography can show us the way to good history; a good historical understanding is the prerequisite and justification for a worthwhile biography.
 The reciprocal relationship that Annette and Peter highlight here is, I think, an important insight.
 Not only are biography and history connected by processes of research and writing, they are associated with respect to the goals of a “worthwhile biography.”
 In sum: big-picture history without a fine sense of individual experience is as deficient as is detailed biography that lacks a strong sense of context, place, and pattern.
 Read More

 Read More